-Kanchenjunga trekking popularly known as Kanchenjunga Circuit trek or Kanchenjunga Base Camp trek.
-Kanchenjunga trek is giving you unique trekking along with rarely visited trails in Nepal.
-It takes you in two base camps North Kanchenjunga Base Camp and South Kanchenjunga Base Camp.
-The Kanchenjunga northern Base Camp trail goes through the Pang Pema and southern Base Camp trail goes through the Oktang but if you don’t have enough time to make a Kanchenjunga circuit trek means both base camps it is possible to operate only single Base Camp either South Base Camp or north base camp with Sele La Pass or without.
+Kanchenjunga Trekking is giving you unique trekking experience along with rarely visited trails in Nepal.
+It takes you two base camps - North Kanchenjunga Base Camp and South Kanchenjunga Base Camp.
+The Kanchenjunga northern Base Camp route goes through the Pang Pema and southern Base Camp trail goes through the Oktang but if you don’t have enough time to make a Kanchenjunga circuit trek means both base camps it is possible to operate only single Base Camp either South Base Camp or north base camp with Sele La Pass or without.
 Kanchenjunga (8,586 m), the world’s third highest mountain, forms Nepal’s eastern border with India’s Sikkim and only a few kilometers away from Tibet (China) so Nepal government declared most sensitive area with restricted zones.

 From Taplejunga the trails climb gradually along and crossing Tamur river, which rises from the snows of Kanchenjunga itself.
 Continuing along the Ghunsa river and crossing Ghunsa, a Sherpa village marked with prayer flags and gompa, where two trails from Kanchenjunga’s southern flank join the northbound route, leads through rhododendron thicket and the forested area.
 Climbing further up, the long awaited Jannu Glacier and then Jannu (7,710m) or “Mystery peak” or “Peak of terror” finally comes into full appearance.